chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ![Second cut design](./media/app-04.webp)
 **Cut the white next**

 This strategy would result in a non-flat surface but easier assembly.
-Let's go with it!
+I decided to proceed with this approach.

 I found this [YouTube tutorial](https://www.youtube.com/watch?v=VDdDAkGLnn8) on using the machine mat.

-First carefully remove the protective film.
+First, carefully remove the protective film.
 This helps preserve the sticky layer of the mat.

 ![Protective film](./media/peel-off-film.webp)